-My upbringing was very unstable at the best of times with me often feeling let down and in turn leading me to become unable to know anything about myself and eventually losing all confidence in asserting myself in adult life.
+My upbringing was precarious at the best of times, with me often feeling let down and, in turn, leading me to become unable to know myself and eventually losing all confidence in asserting myself in adult life.
 I was always a bit of a ‘sheep’ growing up and would just go along with whatever was asked of me.
 I honestly didn’t think that I minded.

 You can imagine my horror that as I grew up I learnt that you are faced with all kinds of trials and tribulations that you really should just decline but you have no idea how to!

-All this kind of behaviour is damaging and it is only been in the past 4 years or so that I’ve learnt that I’m allowed to say “I DONT WANT TO” you can actually say that you know! crazy right?
+All this kind of behavior is damaging, and it is only in the past 4 years or so that I’ve learned that I’m allowed to say “I DONT WANT TO” you can actually say that, you know!
+Crazy right?

-My friend circles have shifted back and forth over the years depending on my mood but I now realise the importance of needing to surround yourself with people that will improve your life and not drain it.
-Its been hard but slowly and surely I’ve managed to pull myself away from the energy drainers and swayed more towards the people that fill my life with happiness and make me feel good.
-I discussed this with one of my close friends recently who couldn’t believe she hadn’t tried the art of “NO” sooner.
-Seriously guys, it’s a great feeling.
+My friend circles have shifted back and forth over the years, depending on my mood.
+Still, I now realise the importance of needing to be surrounded by people that will improve your life and not drain it.
+It’s been hard, but slowly and surely, I’ve managed to pull myself away from the energy drainers and swayed more towards the people that fill my life with happiness and make me feel good.
+I recently discussed this with one of my close friends, who couldn’t believe she hadn’t tried the art of “NO” sooner.
+Seriously, guys, it’s a great feeling.

-I do sometimes get a little “No” happy at times though, almost like a big fat middle finger up to all the times I didn’t say it.
+I sometimes get a little “No” happy, though, almost like a big fat middle finger up to all the times I didn’t say it.
 And obviously, I don’t always say it.
-I would help my friends and family out in a heartbeat but I also know when someone’s taking the piss i.e. going to do the weekly big shop for someone AND paying without the balls to remind her to pay me back just because she asked me to… ahem… Interestingly, my new found confidence has lost me ‘friends’ over the years…
+I would help my friends and family out in a heartbeat.
+Still, I also know when someone’s taking the piss, i.e., going to do the weekly big shop for someone AND paying without the balls to remind her to pay me back just because she asked me to… ahem… Interestingly, my newfound confidence has lost me ‘friends’ over the years…

 And i couldn’t be happier.